bitelchux/Lazerr-Maze/README.md

 Lazerr-Maze
 ===========

 Game created on RacoonJS game engine.
-Control laser to
+Control laser to win the level.